IngridGdesigns/tesoro/README.md

 - To protect your API, you must register an API using the [Auth0 Dashboard](https://auth0.com/docs/get-started/auth0-overview/set-up-apis)

 ![instructions/creatingNewApi.gif](https://github.com/IngridGdesigns/tesoro/blob/main/instructions/creatingNewApi.gif)

+will include more Auth0 resources at the end of the file..

 ### Env file in client side